bthornemail/bicf/embedded/pico2-clbc-test/NETWORK_IMPLEMENTATION_STATUS.md

 ## Alternative: USB CDC Bridge ✅ Implemented

-If using Pico 2 (no WiFi), use USB CDC as bridge:
+If using Pico 2 (or if you want to avoid implementing MQTT on-device), use USB CDC as bridge:

 1. Pico 2 communicates via USB CDC to host
 2. Host runs MQTT client (Python script)